About

 Cookie Butter Cold Brew Coffee

-Jump to Recipe Print Recipe
+Jump to Recipe

-Updated: 9/13/2019
+Updated: 2/20/2022

 Cookie Butter Cold Brew Coffee - A creamy and delicious way to flavor your Cold brew coffee this summer!
 It's the perfect iced coffee!

-This Cookie Butter Cold Brew Coffee is equal parts refreshing, delicious and comforting.
+This Cookie Butter Cold Brew Coffee is equal parts refreshing, delicious, and comforting.
 And this easy cookie butter creamer is perfect to flavor your favorite cold brew coffee or any other caffeinated drink!

-It’s that time of the year again.
-Time to bust out all my ice cream, popsicle and cold drink ideas.
-Time to stock up my freezer with chilled and frozen treats (because you can crunch on ice cubes only so long, before your husband starts frowning at you).
 And time to replace my hot coffee with iced coffee in the mornings!
 When the summer months roll around, I always have a big jug of cold brew coffee in my fridge. 🙂

 I’ve been making cold brew coffee and cold brew mocha for ages.
 The ratio that I always use is 250 g of coarsely ground coffee for every 1375mL (about 5 3/4 US cups and 5 1/2 UK cups) of distilled water.

-My method of making cold brew coffee is to let the coffee soak in water in a bowl, and then drain the coffee into a jug using a nut milk bag and strainer.
 While I did love making cold brew coffee this way, it was getting increasingly harder (and a little messy) to wait for the coffee to drain through the nut milk bag into my small, narrow jug.
-Not that there’s anything wrong with that tried and true method of making cold brew coffee.
-But I was looking for a way to make the process easier.
-Enter, my new KitchenAid Cold Brew Coffee Maker!

 There are other companies and brands that make similar contraptions to make cold brew coffee, so you can definitely shop around until you find one that’s right for you.
 But I’m absolutely thrilled with this one.
 This is not a sponsored post, and I’m not getting paid to say that either!
 I honestly love the darned thing.
 So much so that I might even get another one to store other cold drinks in the fridge.